Unless the few of us who know the truth stand united, there is no hope for any of us.

 Albus Dumbledore, GoF

 The great black dog sat in an alleyway, watching patrons enter and leave the small corner market in Little Whinging, Surrey.
-The June day was warm and still, scented with the flowers of spring, although the season had slipped into summer.
-When an old woman wearing carpet slippers and a housecoat exited, he waited for her to pass by and then began to follow.
+The June day was warm and still, scented with the flowers of spring although the season had slipped into summer.
+When an old woman wearing carpet slippers and a housecoat exited the market, he waited for her to pass by and then began to follow.

 "Mr. Tibbles will not be pleased his favourite brand was out of stock," the woman muttered to herself, shaking her grey head.
 She lifted her chin and pulled back stooped shoulders.
 "I shall tell him, quite firmly, he will eat what he is given and be grateful for it!"

 The woman's brisk steps slowed when she turned the corner of Wisteria Walk.
 As she approached a bungalow with a weedy, overgrown front garden, four cats darted out of the house to greet her.

 Crouched down behind shrubbery, the dog craned his neck, looking the felines over.
 He didn't see the Siamese he remembered fondly.
 Grizzabella had just celebrated her first birthday the last time he'd visited.
 Playful and affectionate, she had twined around his legs and pounced on his feet.
 Now she was gone.
 Had so many years passed?

 "Snowy?
 Where are you going?
 What have you found?" the woman called.

 The dainty white Persian had discovered the watcher in the shrubbery.
 The dog stood and pushed through the bush to face the old lady.
 Her eyes widened.
 The string shopping bag in her hand dropped to the lawn, spilling tins of cat food.